Why use CNAME flattening for apex domains

 Implement CNAME flattening

-To enable CNAME flattening with your DNS records, first screenshot or otherwise backup your DNS settings.
-Don’t do this experiment during busy times, better to use on a little-used or test website first to ensure it works correctly with your complete setup.
+To enable CNAME flattening on DNS records, first screenshot or otherwise backup DNS settings.
+Don’t do this experiment during busy times, better to use on a little-used or test website first to ensure it works correctly with the proposed setup.

-1. Determine the web address your web hosting provider puts your website at.
+1. Determine the web address the web hosting provider puts the website at.
 E.g. for GitHub Pages it would be username.github.io or at Netlify username.netlify.app

 2. Remove DNS A record for example.invalid that points to a specific IP address